Tom-Ellis-Lab/growth-bench/README.md

 # growth-bench

 A set of tasks comparing machine learning and genome scale metabolic models on the task of predicting growth rates.

 ## Goal

 We want to compare models in their accuracy of predicting growth rates.
 Thus, we need a standard implementation of different models, a set of datasets combining inputs and targets, and a set of tasks that the models are evaluated on.

+### Task 1

+- Task: Predict the growth rate in the exponential phase for the S. Cerevisiae.
+- Test Dataset: phenotype `growth (exponential phase)` of the yeastphenome.org collection
+- Performance Metric: Pearsons Correlation Coefficient

+Further Tasks tbd.

 ## ToDos

 - [ ] Search for datasets with growth rates
 - [ ] Define interesting tasks to evaluate models on
   - [ ] What are current models predicting => let's define those as tasks